 Let’s say an individual just decided that they need a new coat for autumn or a bigger car.
 It’s SEO, ads, online presence and content that brings these potential customers to your site over your competitors.
-But perhaps your existing happy customers have recommended you to their friends because of your amazing service.
-When this person visits your page you are given the chance to deliver your best customer service by providing real time support and additional information about products.
+But perhaps your existing happy customers have recommended you to their friends, because of your amazing service.
+When this person visits your page you are given the chance to deliver your best customer service by providing real-time support and additional information about products.

 Sometimes it’s enough for the customer to see that you're available, just like in real life situation.
 As an example, let’s say that you have an online shop, and someone enters your site for the first time.
 This person is unlikely to call you to ask for delivery times or when size 6 will be back in stock.
 However, if they are able to get an answer in real time without even leaving the web page, it will make all the difference.

 Live chat plays the biggest role in the decision stage.
 Let’s stick with our online shop example, and say that the customer is about to buy the coat, it's in their basket, but they are hesitating.
 Just like in a real life situation, sometimes all they might need is a small nudge before making the purchase, or maybe you could offer free shipping to guarantee the buy?

-And finally, don’t we all want to delight our customers leaving them as satisfied promoters of our brand?
-In this stage, personalised communication plays a huge role.
+In this customer journey stage, personalised communication plays a huge role.
 If your customer wants to give some feedback, whether they are satisfied with their new coat or not, what’s a more convenient way to do that than through live chat?
-Chat is also an easy way for customers to deal with issues such as missing a part from their newly delivered sofa, or asking for extra instructions.
+Chat is also an easy way for customers to deal with issues such as a missing part from the newly delivered sofa, asking for extra instructions.

-Speed and efficiency matter
+Speed and customer service efficiency matter

-On average, a customer service agent can manage up to 5 chat conversations simultaneously, whereas they can only handle one phone call or email at a time.
+On average, customer service agents using giosg Live Chat can manage up to 7 chat conversations simultaneously, whereas they can only handle one phone call or email at a time.